A new technology resulted in the remains of a previously unknown city in Honduran jungle. Still not confirmed that belong to the Mayan civilization.

 The idea is that it could be the fabled Lost City, which Cortés struggled to find, to no avail.
 Because of its reputation as being stuffed with gold, the research team did not divulge its exact location in order to keep looters away.
 The two are planning a documentary based on the expedition.
 They plan a trip to the site later this year.

+Aside from the excitement over this find, the discovery method itself could open up many impenetrable sites to exploration, scientists said.
 "This technology is going to revolutionize archaeology," archaeologist Christopher Fisher of Colorado State University told The Atlantic.
 "We used to have to walk through the jungle, hacking our way through, recording every architectural feature, every trace of ancient habitation that we used to find.
 Incredibly labor intensive."

 The scientific team presented the findings officially at the American Geophysical Union’s Meeting of the Americas in Cancun on May 15, according to a statement from the organization.